UCLA-Plasma-Simulation-Group/pyVisOS/README.md

 **The codes are tested under python 3.5**

 ## Installation
-Pip install this repo directly from github
+Pip install the dev branch of this repo directly from github

 ``pip install git+https://github.com/UCLA-Plasma-Simulation-Group/pyVisOS.git@dev``